Police search two properties as part of Peter Mandelson investigation

 The Metropolitan Police are searching an address in the Wiltshire area and another in the Camden area.

-Lord Peter Mandelson’s properties are being searched by police as part of an investigation into alleged misconduct in public office following accusations relating to his relationship with Jeffrey Epstein.
+Lord Peter Mandelson’s properties are being searched by police as part of an investigation into alleged misconduct in public office following accusations relating to his association with Jeffrey Epstein.

 Several officers were seen entering the peer’s address near Regent’s Park, central London, and Scotland Yard said another warrant was also being carried out at a Wiltshire address on Friday afternoon.

-A Metropolitan Police investigation was launched following allegations that Lord Mandelson sent market-sensitive information to the paedophile financier while he was Gordon Brown’s business secretary during the financial crisis.
+A Metropolitan Police investigation was launched following allegations that Lord Mandelson sent market-sensitive information to the paedophile financier while he was business secretary during the financial crisis.

 Deputy Assistant Commissioner Hayley Sewart confirmed that officers from the force’s central specialist crime team were searching two addresses, “one in the Wiltshire area, and another in the Camden area”.